askonomm/siena/README.md

 #### `when_is`

-To filter records by a record key that equals a given value, you can use the `when_equals` method, like so:
+To filter records by a record key that equals a given value, you can use the `when_is` method, like so:

 ```rust
 let posts = store